All information displayed only relates to the Combined Plan. Click on Defined Benefit Plan for information on these retirement plan options.

 See an overview on Medicare...

-This section explains what Medicare is, what “parts” you need and the importance of signing up for coverage.
+This section explains what Medicare is, what “parts” STRS Ohio requires and the importance of signing up for coverage.
 Keep in mind, you’re eligible for Medicare even if you did not contribute to Social Security.
 STRS Ohio requires you to enroll in Medicare Parts A & B or Part B-only.

-Medicare is a federal health insurance program for people age 65 and older, some people with disabilities under age 65 and people with end-stage renal disease.
+Medicare is a federal health insurance program for people age 65 and older, some people with disabilities under age 65 and people with end-stage renal disease or amyotrophic lateral sclerosis (ALS).
 A common misconception is that Ohio educators do not qualify for Medicare because they did not contribute to Social Security.
 However, you’re eligible for Medicare when you turn age 65 even if you are not eligible for Social Security retirement benefits.

-Most people age 65 or older are eligible for Medicare Part A (hospital insurance) based on their own or their spouse’s employment.
+Most people age 65 or older are eligible for Medicare Part A (hospital insurance) at no cost based on their own or their spouse’s employment.
 You are eligible at age 65 if you are a citizen or permanent resident of the United States and:

-If you aren’t yet age 65, you may qualify for Medicare coverage if you have a disability or end-stage renal disease (permanent kidney failure requiring dialysis or a transplant).
+If you aren’t yet age 65, you may qualify for Medicare coverage if you have a qualifying disability, end-stage renal disease or ALS.